Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 |A. O. Waterman||See Waterman, A. O.|

-(also architect’s italic, Arabic italic, or Hebrew italic) A nib shape (illustrated below) that is designed to create broad strokes in a generally sidewise direction (relative to the nib itself) and very thin strokes in a generally up-and-down direction.
+(also architect’s italic, Arabic italic, or Hebrew italic) A nib shape (illustrated below) developed as an Arabic/Hebrew italic by Richard Binder and later discovered to exist on a single Sheaffer prototype pen from the 1960s; designed to create broad strokes in a generally sidewise direction (relative to the nib itself) and very thin strokes in a generally up-and-down direction.
 This stroke configuration, orthogonal to that produced by the usual italic nib, is often seen in architectural drawings and can be useful for other writing styles that feature broad horizontal strokes and narrow vertical ones.
 Note, however, that in general this nib is not useful for calligraphy in such styles.
 This nib shape also works well for some Indic scripts and for some East Asian pictographic writing styles.
 Illustrated below is the first sentence of the Universal Declaration of Human Rights: “All human beings are born free and equal in dignity and rights,” in the types of scripts listed here.
-The origin of this nib style is not known.
 See also italic, nib.

 |Argentan||See nickel silver.|